AdamJablonka/React-Type/README.md

-# React Type
+# React-Type

 ![reactTypeLogo](/assets/logo_gif_1.gif)
-_React-Type_ is a simple front end web application to practice typing common English words, and to test typing speed.

-Created using the React framework.
+_React-Type_ is a simple front end web application to practice typing common English words, and to test typing speed, created using the React framework.

 `WIP: Some features of the site may not work.`